Out of a population of over 272 million people, there are 33.2 million Christians in Indonesia.

 Indonesia rose two spots on the 2021 World Watch List in comparison to last year’s list.
 This is primarily due to the fact that more pressure against Christians was reported, resulting in an increase of pressure in almost all spheres.
 There have been no bomb attacks against churches for a second year in a row, but churches still can have a hard time meeting.
 One pastor in Papua was killed, allegedly by a government soldier, and more than 50 people have been evicted from their land in East Nusa Tenggara.
 Dozens of Islamic extremists have been arrested by the authorities and attacks have been foiled.

 Please keep praying for your brothers and sisters in Indonesia.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors supports Diva and other persecuted believers in Indonesia by providing training, Bibles and Christian literature, socio-economic development projects, relief aid and advocacy support.
-These activities help strengthen the church in Indonesia facing a rise of Islamic extremism.
+Through local church partners, Open Doors supports persecuted believers in Indonesia by providing training, Bibles and Christian literature, socio-economic development projects, relief aid and advocacy support.

 Father, please give Indonesian Christians the boldness and strength they need to serve You in an environment that seeks to push them out for believing in You.
 Be with the Christians who face daily struggles in their Muslim homes and families.
 Give them grace to live out their faith as an example of Your love.
 And Father, please give our brothers and sisters more freedom to worship You, and more places where they can gather in Your name.
 Amen.